 ![]() (Vanguard) | Another hero used widely in the tournament is Magneto.
 In the right hands, Magneto is a hero who has the ability to flip losing battles by the timely use of his ultimate ability.
 Usually paired with the Hulk to provide shielding to allies, he's one of the few heroes who's a true counter to Luna Snow and Iron Man. |

-![]() (Duelist) | Starlord knocks down Psylocke in the Season 1.5 tier list.
+![]() (Duelist) | Star-Lord has been a staple in ranked competition and oftentimes even getting the better of his diver counterpart in Psylocke.
 While his primary and secondary aren't as strong as Psylocke's, his ability to harass, continuously be a threat to backlines, and do run-and-gun tactics against opposing squishes and backline heroes puts him in a better spot than Psylocke who needs careful management to decide which targets to take out. |

-![]() (Duelist) | Storm started out as one of the worst heroes in the game but she's been buffed to the high heavens at the start of Season 1, and while she's received nerfs that affected her damage fall-off and ability to buff allies, she remains one of the best duelists in the game and with the rise in double flyer team compositions, she might be a mainstay in the S-tier for a while. |
+![]() (Duelist) | Storm started out as one of the worst heroes in the game but she's been buffed to the high heavens at the start of Season 1, and while she's received nerfs since then that affected her damage fall-off and ability to buff allies, she remains one of the best duelists in the game and with the rise in double-flyer team compositions, she might be a mainstay in the S-tier for Season 2. |

 A-Tier